drkthng/webDevelopment/README.md

 #webDevelopment

-all source code and snippets related to html, css, javascript, jquery and the like
+This project holds all my source code and snippets related to html, css, javascript, jquery and the like